 Anytime I see a Hawaii tennis court in the newspaper, magazine, or TV, I can usually figure out where it is.
 When I can’t figure it out, it becomes like a game or challenge to find out.
 So, being the tennis geek that I am, I thought it would be fun to feature this game called “Mystery Court of the Month.”

-Here’s another unique court that has fluorescent light fixtures, and a spectacular view.
+Here’s a classic two-tone green court that has a spectacular view of the ocean.
 That should give you a hint!

 Contribute to the Hawaii Tennis Courts Mystery Court of the Month

 I’m hoping you folks will contribute to future newsletters by sending a picture of a mystery Hawaii tennis court to firstname.lastname@example.org.
 You can include a comment, personal story, or anything you would like to share.
 Or just the picture is fine too.

 Meanwhile, if you know this court, plug its name into the comments below.

 Congratulations to Richie Sato, who got it in 3 hours!
 A couple other people guessed it after him.

 The Maunalani Community Park is located at the top of Wilhelmina Rise in Kaimuki at 4625 Sierra Drive.
 This single court sits at 800+ feet elevation with a spectacular rear view of Diamond Head (pictured in the background).